Doing Business in Brazil

 In the case of rendering of services in general, the applicable percentage on gross revenue is 32%.

-Specifically in relation to software licensing activities, according to the recent understanding from the Brazilian Internal Revenue Service (IRS), the percentage of 32% applies to2:
+Specifically in relation to software licensing activities, as per recent Answers to Advance Tax Ruling Requests from the Brazilian Federal Revenue Service (RFB)2, the percentage of 32% applies to:

 b.
 Social Contributions on Revenues (“PIS” and COFINS”) – cumulative system on operations with software